 Julie is an actress turned writer who still acts but mostly writes.
 She is an award-winning novelist, an award-nominated radio dramatist and has written short stories and stage plays to critical acclaim.
 As a participant in the 2017 and 2018 BFI Network x BAFTA Crew programme, she is now writing and directing films.

-She is also the author of The Big Lie (Hot Key Books, 2015), a book about girls, protest and revolution, set in an imagined contemporary Nazi Britain was nominated for the 2016 CILIP Carnegie Medal, shortlisted for the 2016 Peters Book of the Year and won the 2015 Sidewise Award for Alternate History, amongst other accolades, and was published in the USA by Candlewick in November 2017.
+She is also the author of The Big Lie (Hot Key, 2015), a book about girls, protest and revolution, set in an imagined contemporary Nazi Britain.
+It was nominated for the 2016 CILIP Carnegie Medal, shortlisted for the 2016 Peters Book of the Year and won the 2015 Sidewise Award for Alternate History, amongst other accolades, and was published in the USA by Candlewick in November 2017.

 Julie’s radio play Polygamy For Girls featured alongside work by Margaret Atwood and Doris Lessing in BBC Radio 4’s 2018 Riot Girls season.
 Her previous work for Radio 4 includes A Shoebox Of Snow, which was a finalist for Best Drama at the inaugural BBC Audio Drama Awards, The Electrical Venus which was nominated in the same category at the 2016 BBC ADAs and starred Hannah John-Kamen, and the critically-acclaimed Stopgap.
 She has also written short stories for BBC Radio 4 – most notably a trilogy based on the Rapunzel fairytale.

-Her debut short screenplay, Elsie: Prince of Denmark, starring Lily Dodsworth-Evans, Clive Hayward and Sally Phillips, completed principal photography in November 2017 in Peterborough, Julie’s hometown, with local young talent supporting a professional cast and crew.
+Her debut short screenplay, Elsie: Prince of Denmark, starring Lily Dodsworth-Evans and Sally Phillips, completed principal photography in November 2017 in Peterborough, Julie’s hometown, with local young talent supporting a professional cast and crew.